New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights

-The Houston Texans (1-3) have an expected difficult battle to halt their three-game losing streak as they are 8.5-point underdogs against the New England Patriots (1-3) on Sunday, October 10, 2021 at NRG Stadium.
-The contest has an over/under of 39.5.
+The Houston Texans (1-3) are 8.5-point underdogs as they try to stop their three-game losing streak in a matchup against the New England Patriots (1-3) on Sunday, October 10, 2021 at NRG Stadium.
+The point total is set at 40 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.